-To reduce the risk of Electric Shock: wait 5 minutes after turning sprayer off before servicing to allow stored current to discharge.
+To reduce the risk of Electric Shock: wait 5 minutes after turning sprayer off before servicing to allow stored current to discharge

-NOTE: Replace the brushes when they have worn to less than 10 mm.
-See Fig. 10.
-Always replace both brushes at the same time.
-A Brush Repair Kit, p/n 222-157, and spring clip, p/n 110-816, are available.
+NOTE: Replace brushes when they have worn to less than 0.4 in.
+Check both brushes.
+Brush Repair Kit 220-853 is available.
+A new spring clip, 110-816, may be purchased separately.

-NOTE: To maximize replacement brush life, break in new brushes by operating the sprayer with no load for at least one hour.
-To operate with no load, remove the pump connecting rod pin.
+NOTE: Replacement brushes may last only half as long as the original ones.
+To maximize brush life, break in new brushes by operating the sprayer for at least one hour with no load (remove the pump connecting rod pin).